Caboosh/CPU-Purple-Heart/docs/source/about.rst

 This wiki will hopefully contain everything you need to know to get setup and running with the bot.

-the bot is windows and debian-based linux only right now because i'm actively devving with these enviornments, which are Win10 and Ubuntu Bionic Beaver, so i ask anyone with Mac experience to get in touch so i can get mac instructions written up for Mac users!
+the bot is Windows and Debian-based linux only right now because i'm actively devving with these environments, Specifically Win10 1803 and Ubuntu 18.04 Bionic Beaver, so i ask anyone with Mac experience to get in touch so i can get mac instructions written up for Mac users!

 Nep will hopefully end up being a full featured bot that can either be selfhosted or invited, depending on what you want to do with her, if you want to get involved with helping me with the bot, mention me on discord, my thing is @.
 Cabooshy#6969